karimBoukai/Highway-Env-PPO-Agent/README.md

 | Untrained | 5.0940 | 1.5725 | 100% | 24.8834 m/s | 31.4 |
 | Midpoint | 10.0419 | 3.8039 | 100% | 29.6224 m/s | 26.8 |
 | Final | 11.5362 | 4.3138 | 100% | 24.9148 m/s | 56.0 |

+### Evaluation Discussion

+The evaluation results demonstrate a clear improvement throughout training.
+Mean episode return increased substantially between the untrained and final checkpoints, indicating that the learned policy became more effective at maximizing the designed reward function.

+Episode length also increased significantly, suggesting that the agent survived longer and maintained successful driving behaviour for extended periods.
+However, collision avoidance remains the primary unresolved challenge.
+Despite improvements in reward and episode duration, every evaluation episode still ended in a collision.

+These findings suggest that the current reward function successfully encourages speed and lane management but may require stronger safety-oriented signals to achieve robust collision avoidance.

 Using the unrounded JSON values: